locnnil/workshop/docs/how-to/troubleshoot.rst

 How to troubleshoot the installation
 ====================================

-If you notice issues with workshops, projects or |project_markup| in general, it may be time to verify or update the installation or prerequisites.
+If you notice issues with workshops, projects or |ws_markup| in general, it may be time to verify or update the installation or prerequisites.